MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 2:6==
 https://www.bible.com/bible/59/REV.2.6
 - the Nicolaitans were most likely a group of people who were false prophets.
+ The route of the name ==Nicolaitans== comes from a phrase that infers / carries the idea of a higheracle separation between the church leaders and the flock.

 >'He who has an ear, let him hear what the Spirit says to the churches.
 To the one who conquers I will grant to eat of the tree of life, which is in the paradise of God.’
 ==Revelation 2:7==